MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ## Cache AAD Group membership for offline Kiosk

 This policy controls for how many days, AAD group membership cache is allowed to be used for Assigned Access configurations targeting AAD groups for signed in user.
-OOnce this policy value is set to value greater than 0 only then cache is used otherwise not.
+Once this policy value is set to value greater than 0 only then cache is used otherwise not.

 AADGroupMembershipCacheValidityInDays